 NumPy Notebook

-NumPy is the numerical foundation of the Python data stack.
+NumPy is the math base of the Python data world.
 Pandas DataFrames are built on NumPy arrays, and most scientific Python libraries expect NumPy as input.
-Understanding NumPy lets you write faster, cleaner numeric code — and debug Pandas more effectively.
+If you understand NumPy, you can write faster, cleaner numeric code — and debug Pandas more easily.

-The core idea in NumPy is vectorization: apply an operation to an entire array at once instead of looping row by row.
-This is both faster and more readable.
+The main idea in NumPy is vectorization: do an operation on a whole array at once, instead of looping row by row.
+This is faster and easier to read.

-See Pandas Notebook for the DataFrame layer built on top of NumPy.
+See Pandas Notebook for the DataFrame layer that sits on top of NumPy.

 import numpy as np